 Purposes for Using Information

-We use information about you as mentioned above and for the purposes listed below:
+We use information about you for the purposes listed below:

-- To provide our Services–for example, to set up and maintain your account, host your website, backup and restore your website, charge you for any of our paid Services, or provide essays and stories for your reading pleasure through Longreads;
+- To provide our Services.For example, to set up and maintain your account, host your website, backup and restore your website, provide customer service, process payments and orders, and verify user information.

 Legal Bases for Collecting and Using Information